-The goal of personalized news recommendation is to produce for each candidate news $n^c$ and user $u$, with corresponding click history $H= \{ n^u_1, n^u_2, ..., n^u_N \} $, a relevance score $s(n^c, u)$ that quantifies the candidate's relevance for the user.
-In this work, we define an \textit{aspect} $A_p$ as a categorical variable that encodes a characteristic of a piece of news (e.g. its topical category or sentiment), where each news $n_i$ can belong only to one value of $A_p$ (e.g. if $A_p$ is the sentiment, then $n_i$ may take exactly one value from the set \{\textit{positive}, \textit{negative}, \textit{neutral}\}).
-As discussed in \S\ref{sec:related_work}, aspects are additional dimensions (next to content) over which to tailor recommendations, whether it is by (i) personalizing or (ii) diversifying over those dimensions.
+Personalized news recommendation produces for each candidate news $n^c$ and user $u$ with corresponding click history $H = \{ n^u_1, n^u_2, ..., n^u_N \} $, a relevance score $s(n^c, u)$ that quantifies the candidate's relevance for the user.
+We define an \textit{aspect} $A_p$ as a categorical variable that encodes a news attribute (e.g. its category, stance, sentiment, provider), where each news $n_i$ can belong only to one value of $A_p$ (e.g. if $A_p$ is the topic, then $n_i$ may take exactly one value from \{\textit{politics}, \textit{sports}, ...\}).
+As discussed in \S\ref{sec:related_work}, aspects are additional dimensions next to content over which to tailor recommendations, whether by (i) personalizing or (ii) diversifying over them.
 In line with earlier work, we define \textit{aspect-based personalization} as the level of homogeneity between a user's recommendations and clicked news w.r.t. the distribution of aspect $A_p$.
 In contrast, we define \textit{aspect-based diversity} as the level of uniformity of aspect $A_p$'s distribution among the news in the recommendation list.

-Motivated by the limitations of existing NNR work (see \S\ref{sec:related_work}), we introduce a modular framework for multi-aspect news recommendation \manner{}, illustrated in Figure \ref{fig:framework}.
-Starting from a pretrained language model (PLM), during (1) training, we resort to metric-based contrastive learning to reshape the representation space of the PLM, independently for each aspect; this results in one specialized NE for each aspect; at (2) inference, we can arbitrarily (i.e., depending on the concrete recommendation task/requirements) aggregate the resulting aspect-specific similarity scores to produce a final ranking function.
+We next introduce our proposed \textit{modular framework} \manner{}, illustrated in Fig. \ref{fig:framework}.
+Starting from a PLM, during (1) training, we reshape the PLM's representation space via contrastive learning, independently for each aspect; this results in one specialized NE for each aspect; at (2) inference, we can, depending on the recommendation task, aggregate the resulting aspect-specific similarity scores to produce a final ranking function.